bxparks/rpn83p/USER_GUIDE.md

     - currently, binary, octal, hexadecimal routines are implemented internally using 32-bit unsigned numbers
     - the user ought to be able to specify the integer size for those
-      operations: 8 bits, 16 bits, 32 bits, maybe 48 bits and 64 bits
+      operations: 8 bits, 16 bits, 32 bits, maybe 40 bits
-    - 48-bits seems to be a reasonable goal because the TI-OS floating point number supports 14 decimal digits, which corresonds to 46.5 bits, which fits nicely into 48 bits.
+    - the app cannot support integer sizes higher than 46 bits because all integers must eventually be stored as TI-OS floating point numbers which support only 14 decimal digits, which corresonds to 46.5 bits
     - the user-interface will be a challenge: for large integer sizes, the number of digits will no longer fit inside the 14-15 digits available on a single line.